5 Reasons to Use Personas in the Furniture Industry

 - Set up a CRM: how do you organize customer information, and what do you do with it?
 HubSpot, Salesforce, or Pardot are great resources.
 Every growing company should have a CRM.

-If you’ve ever participated in the High Point Furniture Market or Showtime, then you understand the importance of differentiating your product from the competition.
+If you’ve ever participated in the High Point Furniture Market or Interwoven by ITA (formerly Showtime), then you understand the importance of differentiating your product from the competition.
 It’s pointless to waste your time trying to gain attention from prospects who are not a good fit.
 Make sure you know who your customers are, and who they are not.

 - Narrow down your ideal buyers (wholesale buyers, retailers, etc. based on type).